bitpay/bitcore/docs/guide/networks.md

-# > `bitcore.Networks`
+# Networks

 ## Description

-Bitcore provides support for both the main bitcoin network as well as for `testnet3`, the current test blockchain.
+Bitcore provides support for the main bitcoin network as well as for `testnet3`, the current test blockchain.
 We encourage the use of `Networks.livenet` and `Networks.testnet` as constants.
 Note that the library sometimes may check for equality against this object.
 Avoid creating a deep copy of this object and using that.

 The `Network` namespace has a function, `get(...)` that returns an instance of a `Network` or `undefined`.
 The only argument to this function is some kind of identifier of the network: either its name, a reference to a Network object, or a number used as a magic constant to identify the network (for example, the value `0` that gives bitcoin addresses the distinctive `'1'` at its beginning on livenet, is a `0x6F` for testnet).

-## Setting the default network
+## Setting the Default Network

-Most project will only need to work in one of either networks.
-The value of `Networks.defaultNetwork` can be set to `Networks.testnet` if the project will needs only to work on testnet (the default is `Networks.livenet`).
+Most projects will only need to work with one of the networks.
+The value of `Networks.defaultNetwork` can be set to `Networks.testnet` if the project will need to only to work on testnet (the default is `Networks.livenet`).

 ## Network constants